NeilJustice/ZenUnitAndMetalMock/README.md

 |`SKIP_TEMPLATE_TESTS(testClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.|
 |`THEN_SKIP_TEMPLATE_TESTS(testClassName, Reason, TemplateArguments...)`|Prevents a `TEMPLATE_TEST_CLASS` from running when `ZenUnit::RunTests(argc, argv)` is called.
 For use after `SKIP_TEMPLATE_TESTS`.|

-### Maximize Mutation Coverage By Testing With Random Values
+### Mutation Coverage Can Be Maximized By Testing With Random Values

 ZenUnit provides the following random-value-generating functions for maximizing [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier in software quality metrics beyond code coverage.